fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 6. Motor PID Gains (adjust to 0 if the motor vibrates or spins after calibration, but start by raising P and V value from 0 if rpm control fails after calibration)

+The table below contains settings that worked well for us, but we recommend fine tuning using odrivetool's live plot functions

 | Motor                    | Position | Velocity  | Integrator
 |--------------------------|-------|---------------|-------------------------------------------------------------------------------------------------|
 | 1800kV | `odrv0.axis0.controller.config.pos_gain = 5` | `odrv0.axis0.controller.config.vel_gain = 0.05` | `odrv0.axis0.controller.config.vel_integrator_gain =  5 * vel_gain`